mrahtz/ocd-a3c/README.md

 ### Randomness checks

-An annoying thing that happens with deep RL is a change which should be inconsequential apparently breaking things because it inadvertently changes random seeding.
-To make it more obvious when this might have happened, `train_test.py` runs a full end-to-end run checking that the weights are exactly what they were after 100 updates in the previous version of the code.
+An annoying thing with deep RL is when a change which should be inconsequential apparently breaking things because it inadvertently changes random seeding.
+To make it more obvious when this might have happened, [`train_test.py`](tests/train_test.py) does an end-to-end run checking that starting from a fixed seed, after 100 updates, weights are exactly the same as what they were in previous versions of the code.

 ### See through the eyes of the agent

-Run `preprocessing_play.py` to play the game through the eyes of the agent using Gym's [`play.py`](https://github.com/openai/gym/blob/a77b139e5875c2ab5c7ad894d0819a4e16c3f27f/gym/utils/play.py).
+Run [`preprocessing_play.py`](tests/preprocessing_play.py) to play the game through the eyes of the agent using Gym's [`play.py`](https://github.com/openai/gym/blob/a77b139e5875c2ab5c7ad894d0819a4e16c3f27f/gym/utils/play.py).
 You'll see the full result of the preprocessing pipeline (including the frame stack, spread out horizontally over time):